Early Childhood Education and Special Education MEd

 Applicants should submit all required admissions documents by the application deadline to receive priority consideration for admission and financial support.

 From Whom: Letters of recommendation should be obtained to provide insight regarding the applicant's academic competence.
 References from college/university faculty are recommended.

-Coursework Required for Admission Consideration: Prerequisites for admission to the Early Childhood Education and Special Education M.Ed. program include courses taken at the undergraduate or graduate level with a grade of "C" or better earned in the following areas:
+Coursework Required for Admission Consideration: Prerequisites for admission to the Early Childhood Education and Special Education MEd program include at least one course (3 credits) taken at the undergraduate or graduate level with a grade of "C" or better earned in the following areas:

 A prerequisite evaluation is conducted upon receipt of the application and all official transcripts.
 All required prerequisites must be fulfilled before an applicant is eligible for admission.

 Bachelor's Degree in Discipline/Related Discipline: A bachelor's degree is required.
 A minimum GPA of 3.0 on a 4.0 scale is expected.

 International applicants should also submit an official document that validates completion and conferral of a degree, diploma and/or certificate.
 While not required, international applicants are encouraged to submit transcript(s) to the World Education Services (WES) for evaluation.